rubiojr/rubiojr.github.com/_posts/2013-01-11-building-mruby-with-your-android-phone.md

     make

-## Extra fun: copy mruby,mirb, mrubyc to the Android filesystem
+## Extra fun: copy mruby, mirb, mrbc to the Android filesystem

 Exit the chroot